Integrable sigma models with complex and generalized complex structures: Perturbed model with generalized complex structure

 \section{\bf Perturbed $WZW$ model with generalized complex structure}

 As a generalization of the perturbed chiral model (\ref{gcsm1}), we propose a perturbed $WZW$ model with a generalized complex structure through the following action:

-The torsion of the above model is the sum of the following torsion of the $WZW$ action (\ref{wzwt}) (as follows) and the torsion of the perturbed section obtained from (\ref{Hgcm}).
-Here, we assume $K = \frac{1}{2}$.
+where for simplicity we assume $K=4\pi$.
+The torsion of the above model is the sum of the following torsion of the $WZW$ action (\ref{wzwt}) (as follows) and the torsion of the perturbed section obtained from (\ref{Hgcm})

-To investigate the conditions of integrability for this model we assume that the $\alpha_{\mu}$ and $\mu_{\mu}$ matrices have the same form in (\ref{am}).
-To satisfy the integrability condition (\ref{me}), (or (\ref{eqn:sp}) and (\ref{eqn:asp})), in addition to the relations $A_{1}, B_{1}, C_{1}, D_{1}, E$ that must satisfy equation ($\ref{gccon}$), the following relation must also be added to them: